Claire’s Blue Light In Outlander Explained

 Claire’s blue light is not just one reveal.
 It sits inside the same larger web as Faith’s survival, Master Raymond’s intervention, Frank’s warnings, and the bigger prophecy-and-time question running through Outlander’s timeline.

-If the show is asking what future knowledge, healing, and sacrifice are actually for, Claire’s blue light may be the clearest expression of that question so far.
+If the show is asking what future knowledge, healing, and sacrifice are actually for, Claire’s blue light may be the clearest expression of that question.
+It takes everything Claire has always been — doctor, wife, mother, survivor, traveler, witness — and suggests that all of those identities may be converging into something more dangerous than she expected.

 Is Claire’s Blue Light Connected To Master Raymond?